2010 Kansas State Wildcats baseball team

-The 2010 Kansas State Wildcats baseball team represents Kansas State University in the NCAA Division I college baseball season of 2010.
-It is the 110th baseball season in school history.
+The 2010 Kansas State Wildcats baseball team represented Kansas State University in the NCAA Division I college baseball season of 2010.
+It was the 110th baseball season in school history.

-The team's head coach is Brad Hill who is in his seventh season at Kansas State.
+The team's head coach was Brad Hill who was in his seventh season at Kansas State.
 He was previously the head coach at Central Missouri State before coming to Manhattan in 2004.